davewalker60/pmdup/index.md

 * Expand the navigation menu to access each individual topic.
 * Expand the **More Options** menu to access quick reference links to the most frequently used items.

-*A note about the colors: The colors used in this website are the colors of the sand, sea, and sky found at the Puerto Morelos beaches.*
+*A note about the colors: The colors used in this website are the colors of the sand, sea, and sky of the Puerto Morelos beaches.
+If you look closely at the gradient banner, you can even see the horizon!*